OkSProject/OkServer/README.md

-# OkServer
+# OkServer!
-A web server that's ok.
+_OkServer!_, or _OkS!_ for short, is a Go-based HTTP web server aimed to be lightweight and useful for modern web services.